Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Simulations and analysis methods

 \subsection{Radiative Cooling Rates}

 To calculate the cooling time of gas cells in the simulations we use the radiative cooling rates of photoionized gas as a function of density, temperature, and metallicity (assuming a helium mass fraction of $Y=0.25$ and solar abundance ratios of heavy elements, for computational efficiency) tabulated by \citet{Wiersma2009}, which were calculated with the spectral synthesis code \textsc{Cloudy} \citep{Ferland1998} assuming a uniform and redshift-dependant cosmological UV background from \citet{HaardtMadau2001}.
 These are parameterized as a cooling function $\Lambda(T, Z, \nH)$ such that the net volumetric radiative cooling rate is $\mathcal{C}_{\rm rad} - \mathcal{H}_{\rm rad} = \nH^2\Lambda(T, Z, \nH)$, where $\nH$ is the number density of all hydrogen atoms and ions.
-While these are the same tables used in the FIRE-2 source code with which the simulations were run, we note that our calculated cooling rates are not {\it identical} to those calculated during simulation run-time because 1) we are not correcting for variation in the helium mass fraction or non-solar heavy element abundance ratios, and 2) the total radiative cooling rate calculated in the FIRE simulations includes many other cooling processes \citep[see Appendix B in][]{FIRE2}.
-However, we expect these discrepancies to result in negligible errors in the context of our analysis, since heavy element abundance patterns should not differ markedly from solar, and all other cooling processes ignored in our calculations are sub-dominant in the high-temperature $T\gtrsim10^4{\rm K}$, low-density $n\lesssim0.1\;{\rm cm}^{-3}$ gas of the CGM.
+While these are the same tables used in the FIRE-2 source code with which the simulations were run, we note that our calculated cooling rates are not {\it identical} to those calculated during simulation run-time because 1) we are not correcting for variation in the helium mass fraction or non-solar heavy element abundance ratios, 2) the total radiative cooling rate calculated in the FIRE simulations includes many other cooling processes \citep[see Appendix B in][]{FIRE2} and 3) the UV background assumed for calculating H and He cooling rates in the simulation code \citep{FaucherGiguere2009} is different than the one assumed for the heavy element cooling \citet{HaardtMadau2001}, while all the rates used in this paper come from tables calculated assuming \citet[][see \citealt{Wiersma2009}]{HaardtMadau2001}.
+However, we expect that these differences do not affect the results of our analyses.
+Difference 1 should not significantly affect the calculated cooling rate since the heavy element abundance patterns in the CGM at the late epochs analyzed here should not differ significantly from solar.
+Differences 2 and 3 only affect low-temperature cooling ($T \lesssim 10^5{\rm K}$) and thus would not affect conclusions about cooling of higher temperature gas, which is the focus of our analysis.